sarajuliefrajtova/english-for-designer/05-storytelling/index.md

 Ever since I was a little girl, besides dancing, I also loved design.
 Designing all sorts of things.
 But mostly, interiors and clothes.
 Don't get it on some pro level.
 I just took a tablet.
 I downloaded some 3D interior design app.
 And the clock was ticking — 1 hour, 2, 3...
 I could have spent all day on it.
 Well, there was another way to create.
 Video games.
 And one of them was The Sims 3 & 4.
 A game I bought just to design houses.
 But of course, there were plenty of other games.
 Digital spaces where I could live out my desire to create.
 It was my daily joy.

+Thanks to my friends I made a decision.
+Decision to study this college.
+Deep deep down I knew, I should chose this path.
+There was that tiny little voice.
+That little guide which didn’t push me anywhere.
+Just gently suggesting the steps I should take.
+But, I was under the influence of my fears.
+Again.

+I posed questions like: “_What if it doesn't live up to my expectations?“, “What if I don’t do it for a living?”, “What if…_”.

+One of my friends told me: “_If you want it.
+If you have the possibility.
+Do it._“.